People

 Student Workers

-Natasha O'BrienNatasha O'Brien (she/her) is a sophomore studying Environmental Science.
+Photo of Natasha O'BrienNatasha O'Brien (she/her) is a junior studying Environmental Science.
 She has an interest in the way changes to the environment impact public health and combines natural science classes with public health courses to explore this relationship.
 When not in class, she pursues artistic ventures, including novel writing, painting, jewelry making, hair dyeing, designing clothes, and doll making.

 Graduate Student Assistant

-Sade TukuruSade Tukuru (she/her) is an aspiring interdisciplinary public health practitioner with a focus on infectious disease and health equity.
+Photo of Sade TukuruSade Tukuru (she/her) is an aspiring interdisciplinary public health practitioner with a focus on infectious disease and health equity.
 Her background as a microbiology student, musician, and dancer has allowed her to explore intersections between seemingly disparate fields.
 Sade is passionate about cultivating wellness through education in the arts and enjoys helping others find solace in the creative process.
 She is eager to learn more about theater, visual arts, and creative writing.
-BS University of Pittsburgh (Microbiology, Certificate in Global Studies)
+B.S., University of Pittsburgh (Microbiology, Certificate in Global Studies).